maxm33/minicaml-interpreter/README.md

 > [!NOTE]
 >
 > - '(&ensp;&ensp;)' can surround any expression (just one), but they are also necessary to define operations and functional applications, so use them wisely.
-> - 'in', 'rec' and 'ide<sub>1</sub> ... ide<sub>16</sub>' are optional in 'let' declaration, thus they are formatted in _italic_ to lighten the grammar representation.
+> - 'in', 'rec' and 'ide<sub>1</sub> ... ide<sub>16</sub>' are optional in 'let' declaration, thus they are formatted in _italic_.
+This was done to reduce several rules to just one, lightening the grammar representation.

 ## Usage

 - Compile

 ```
-javac Interpreter.java
+javac Main.java
 ```

 - Run

 ```
-java Interpreter <path-to-file>
+java Main <path-to-file>
 ```

 > [!TIP]